Sun-lab/asSeq/pipeline_1KGP/README.md

 1. Setup the whole workflow

-+ 1.1 Run DEseq2 to replace outliers (what is the threshold for cook's distance, 99 percentile (their default), 1, or 4/n?).
-Need to include all the covariates other than SNP genotype in this model.
++ 1.1 Run DEseq2 to replace outliers using 4/n as cutoff.
+Need to include all the covariates (including sex) other than SNP genotype in this model.

-+ 1.2 Run Matrix eQTL (eigen MT) for all gene, SNP pairs, and choose to run TReCASE only for those pairs with p-value < 0.05
++ 1.2 Run Matrix eQTL (eigen MT) for all gene, SNP pairs, and choose to run TReCASE only for those pairs with Matrix eQTL p-value < 0.05

 + 1.3 Estimate the number of indepdent tests per gene

 + 1.4 Obtain permutaion p-value of the minimum TReCASE p-value per gene

 + 1.5 Choose a permutation p-value cutoff across genes by controlling FDR.

++ 1.6 Run the above steps 1.2-1.4 using permuted genotype data and check the distribution of permutation p-value.

 2. Estimate the number of independent tests per gene